 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-For the vast majority of people, buying over-the-counter (OTC) readers will not be a problem as long as they exactly match the power of the prescription.
+For the vast majority of people, over-the-counter (OTC) readers should not be a problem as long as they match the power of the prescription.
 For instance, if your doctor recommends +2.00 in each eye, then purchasing OTC readers of the same power should generally suffice.

-The quality of the lenses and materials of mass-produced readers are usually inferior to those of privately manufactured glasses.
-However, many people accept this compromise because of their low cost.
+Know this, though: The quality of the lenses and materials of mass-produced readers are usually inferior to those of privately manufactured specs.
+Many people are willing to accept this compromise because of the low cost of the product.

-With that said, there are exceptions.
-In rare cases, when the distance between pupils is very small or very wide, the lenses in OTC readers can cause eye strain or double vision.
+There are instances where OTC readers are not ideal, though.
+In rare cases when the distance between pupils is very small or very wide, the lenses in OTC readers can cause eye strain or double vision.